oktadeveloper/Okta_CommonTableExpressions/README.md

 git clone https://github.com/oktadeveloper/okta-sql-common-table-expressions-blog-repo.git
 ```

-Open the `CTEsDemo.csproj` project in Visual Studio, and use `F5` to run it.
+Open the `CTEsDemo.sln` solution in Visual Studio, and use `F5` to run it.

 ## Get Help